The role of disorder in the synthesis of metastable zinc zirconium nitrides: Results

-Figures \ref{fig:phase_map}(b) and (c) represent the key structural observations in \ce{Zn_$x$Zr_{1-$x$}N_$y$}, where $x$ is the cation ratio Zn/(Zn+Zr).
-First, a RS-derived phase dominates from $x$ = 0 (\ce{Zr3N4}) up to a threshold $x$ value, which is approximately $x \approx 0.66$ at ambient temperature growth conditions ($T_{\mathrm{dep}} \approx$ 65\degree C, bottom of figure) and which drops as $T_{\mathrm{dep}}$ increases.
-A diffraction pattern for a representative RS sample of $x\approx$ 0.45 is depicted in (c) in dark teal, compared to a modeled RS diffraction pattern in light teal, simulated as ensemble-averages from the polymorph sampler (see next section and SI for more details).
-As Zn increases, the XRD peaks around $Q$ = 2.3 and 2.65 \AA \space, corresponding to RS (111) and (200), respectively (indices from the ZrN RS structure; see SI), shift to higher $Q$ values, with the former strengthening and the latter weakening (see SI).
+Figures \ref{fig:phase_map}(b) and (c) represent the key structural observations in \ce{Zn_$x$Zr_{1-$x$}N_$y$}.
+First, an RS-derived phase dominates from $x$ = 0 up to a threshold $x$ value, which is approximately $x \approx 0.66$ at ambient temperature growth conditions ($T_\mathrm{dep} \approx$ 65\degree C, bottom of figure) and which drops as $T_\mathrm{dep}$ increases.
+An XRD pattern for a representative RS sample of $x\approx$ 0.45 is depicted in (c) in dark teal, compared to a modeled RS XRD pattern in light teal, simulated as ensemble-averages from the polymorph sampler.
+The RS-derived phase at $x$ = 0 is more N-rich than RS ZrN, so we refer to it as \ce{ZrN_$y$} ($y$ > 1).
+This could in principle be a single or mixed phase of RS \ce{ZrN_$y$} ($y$ > 1), \ce{Zr3N4},\cite{guo2010first, klumdoung2012variation} \ce{ZrN2}, \ce{Zr3N2},\cite{yu2017first, sun2017thermodynamic} or \ce{Zr2N3-$y$} ($y$ = 0.34),\cite{clarke1999structure} with possible defect-mediated or oxygen-induced stabilization; in-depth investigation of this phase is beyond our scope.
+As the Zn content increases, the XRD peaks around $Q$ = 2.3 and 2.65 \AA, which correspond to RS (111) and (200), respectively (indices from the ZrN RS structure; see SM), shift to higher $Q$ values, with the former strengthening and the latter weakening.
 This trade-off is likely due to shifts in texturing, as also commonly observed in other ternary nitrides.\cite{bauers2019composition}